1. Graeme Parker is NOT a pen name.

 5. Proposed to his first wife on Abbey Road, which seemed a romantic thing to do at the time as they were both big Beatles fans.
 But after nearly getting run over & having his "proposal" captured on film by a group of Japanese tourists, he wished he hadn't "Done It In The Middle Of The Road!"

-6. Is a huge Doctor Who fan and to this day, on hearing the theme tune, hides behind a couch!
+6. Is a huge Doctor Who fan and to this day, on hearing the theme tune, hides behind the sofa!

 7. Can play the William Tell Overture by banging his fists on his skull and making a hollow noise!